 Supervised machine learning involves a combination of risk knowledge and machine learning.
 Businesses can create risk profiles to help automate part of the risk assessment, saving time and reducing risk management efforts.

-Customisable risk rules
+Customizable risk rules

 Different industries and businesses face different risks.
-Through customisable risk rules, businesses can create risk profiles tailored to their unique risks and use them as a base in the payment evaluation process to determine which transactions should be blocked and which should be accepted.
+Through customizable risk rules, businesses can create risk profiles tailored to their unique risks and use them as a base in the payment evaluation process to determine which transactions should be blocked and which should be accepted.

 Certain types of transactions are at a higher risk of being targeted by fraudsters, these include high-value transactions or transactions in high-risk markets.
 For an extra layer of fraud protection, businesses can manually review these types of transactions before they’re completed to avoid a chargeback.